New Court School, Bray

-The Trust are pleased to support the Dun Laoghaire Motor Yacht Club’s Sailability programme which provides access to sailing for young people with disabilities.
+The Trust is pleased to support the Dun Laoghaire Motor Yacht Club’s (DMYC) Sailability programme which provides access to sailing for young people with disabilities.

-“Tiō is a pioneer network of professionals providing and promoting Christian perspectives on intellectual disabilities using theology, story and the arts.
+“Tiō is a pioneer network of professionals in social care, each with personal experience of a family member with ID, providing and promoting Christian perspectives on people with intellectual disabilities and their inclusion into local faith communities using theology and the arts.
 Through the mediums of teaching, training and performance we aim to inspire, equip and accelerate change in churches, faith communities and wider society.
 Our partnership with the Sunbeam Trust has been invaluable to us as a new venture.
-Their funding assistance over three years is significantly helping us to establish a sustainable funding base.
-Currently, we are designing and delivering teaching and training at various venues for church leaders, parents, staff training and missions.
-The number of our Associates has risen to 8, each with professional expertise and personal experience.
-We are establishing links with other organisations such as Biblica and New Wine Ireland.
-Our Annual Conference in June 2018 explored ‘Intellectual Disability and Communication’.
-Having the support and encouragement of the Sunbeam Trust has also opened up the potential to work across Ireland.
-So, we are planning our Annual Conference 2019 in the South.
-Tiō, assisted by the Sunbeam Trust, is breaking new ground.”
+Currently, we are designing and delivering teaching and training at various venues for church leaders, parents, staff training and missions.”

 In November 2018 Tiō Associates published an article with the title “How inclusive is your church?”.
 You can read the article on the VOX Magazine website.

 All Events are aimed at health and social care professionals.